TISUnion/PrimeBackup/docs/chunking/cdc.md

 !!! note "Beta"

     CDC chunking is a beta feature.
-    The overall functionality is usable, but specifications and behavior may change in future releases
+    The overall functionality is usable, but algorithm algorithm implemetation and behavior may change in future releases.
+    Don't worry, data created with CDC chunking will remain fully compatible and accessible in future versions

 ## What CDC Is